Adjudication Timeline

 Start of Adjudication

-The Issue the referral document
+The Issue of the referral document

 Step 4 - Issue the Referral Document (within 7 days of the Adjudicators appointment)